Yogaaprila/principal-component-analysis-kmeans-penguin-species/README.md

 2. **Data Preprocessing**: Check for null values, anomalies, outliers, and perform feature encoding for categorical variables to ensure the data is ready for processing.
 3. **Feature Scaling**: Standardize the data using Z-Score Normalization to ensure feature values are on the same scale.
 4. **Principal Component Analysis (PCA)**: Apply PCA to reduce the dataset's dimensionality and select the number of principal components based on the explained variance ratio.
 5. **K-Means Clustering**: Use the PCA results to fit the K-Means model with the optimal number of clusters and generate the cluster column.
+6. **Elbow Method** : Use elbow method to determine optimal cluster for modeliing with K-Means.
-6. **Model Evaluation**: Evaluate the clustering results using the Silhouette Score or other metrics to assess the clustering quality.
+7. **Model Evaluation**: Evaluate the clustering results using the Silhouette Score to assess the clustering quality.
-7. **Result Visualization**: Visualize the clustering results using 2D or 3D scatter plots to observe patterns and cluster separations.
+8. **Result Visualization**: Visualize the clustering results with scatter plots to observe patterns and cluster separations.

 ## Dataset [Click Here](https://www.kaggle.com/datasets/youssefaboelwafa/clustering-penguins-species)
 | Feature Name         | Description                                                                 |